 The good news is that you can change her view of the carrier and make it a safe, comfortable place.

-Even if your cat stays home when you’re gone on trips, she can be comfortable in the carrier to go to the vet.
+Even if your cat stays home when you’re gone on trips, she needs to be comfortable in the carrier to go to the vet.

 This is vital in an emergency situation… her life is worth it!